dk14/wolfram-mega/docs/contracts.md

 _Note: explosions are explicit in Mega-contracts, unlike Web3.
 Turing-complete contracts in Mega are explicitly ensured for computability before creation of blockchain._

-#### Merkle-trees (for DSL designers)
+#### Optimisations (for DSL designers)

-Merkle-trees can potentially be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.
+Merkle-trees can potentially be utilized to eliminate duplicate subtcontract trees in offer trees (memoization), thus reducing risks of contract explosion to a theoretical minimum.
 Such approach would eliminate uneccessary intermediate state as well.

 Practically, it requires extra-care: